Kevin-Oudai/django-legal/README.md

   - Require re-acceptance for new versions.
 - **View protection**
   - A `@legal_required` decorator that checks whether the user has accepted the latest versions of all required documents.
-  - If not compliant, redirect the user to a central “acceptance gate” page or any custom page designated by the user.
+  - If not compliant, redirect the user to a central "acceptance gate" page or any custom page designated by the user.
 - **Minimal templates**
   - Ships with simple example templates for the acceptance flow and current-version display.
   - You are encouraged to override these in your own project.

 At a high level, the app answers one question:

-> “Does the current authenticated user accept the conditions of all required legal documents?”
+> "Does the current authenticated user accept the conditions of all required legal documents?"

 ---